laabratory/laabratory.github.io/_posts/optimizing-up-the-ux-stack.md

 # Limitations and Open Questions

 First, there are technical limitations:
-1. There are few strong examples of Adaptive UX currently.
+1. Few robust examples of Adaptive UX exist currently
-2. Models may not yet be sophisticated enough.
+2. Current models may lack required sophistication
-3. There may be software engineering challenges with deploying and scaling self-modifying software.
+3. Scaling and deploying self-modifying software presents engineering challenges

 These challenges seem manageable.
 In fact, I believe this can be build today by a solo dev -- maybe with the exception of scaling up the software engineering.

 Next, there are questions about the balance of this approach with traditional product management:
-1. What is the right balance between direct user feedback and "product sense"?
-Some argue that users often don’t know exactly what they want.
+1. What's the optimal balance between direct user feedback and product intuition, given users may not always know exactly what they want?
-	- This might be a good thing.
-A key benefit of adaptive UX is that it empowers users to creatively solve their own problems rather than relying solely on product teams to make decisions on their behalf.
+   - This limitation could be a feature: adaptive UX empowers users to solve their own problems rather than relying solely on product teams
-2. How can this contribute to revenue and other bottom-line metrics?
-Product development often considers factors beyond user satisfaction, including monetization, engagement, and other metrics.
-In many cases, companies and their users have misaligned incentives (e.g., the adage that "if you're not paying for something, *you* are the product")
+2. How does this approach align with revenue and bottom-line metrics, considering that product development often balances user satisfaction with monetization and engagement?
-  - maybe converting these beta features into fully fledged, productionized software can be an action that requires users to spend money.
+   - One solution: monetize by converting beta features into fully productionized software

 I think this is an area for deeper, more thoughtful exploration.

 # Try it

-Recall these tenets of what we need to do to build the vision outlined above:
+To build this vision, we need to address three key challenges:

 1. Allowing end users to modify a tool (in this case, a website) to make it better fit their purpose
     1. Allowing rich integration with APIs so that modification can happen automatically